Decision-making and Guardianship

-In guardianship hearings, someone asks the court to appoint a guardian to assist the older person in making decisions and taking care of their needs.
-The person or group who asks the court to appoint a guardian is known as a petitioner.
-A petitioner can be the older adult’s relative(s).
-If no relatives are available, social service agencies or healthcare providers (for example) may also be petitioners.
+The person or group who asks the court to appoint a guardian for an older adult is called the petitioner.
+If no relatives are available to do this, social service agencies or healthcare providers (for example) may also be petitioners.

 Types of Guardianship

-All states allow the courts to establish limited guardianships (also called conservatorships) and unlimited guardianships (also called committeeships).
+All states allow the courts to set up limited guardianships (also called conservatorships) and unlimited guardianships (also called committeeships).

 - A limited guardianship gives the guardian the power to take charge of a specific area that the older person is no longer able to manage (such as finances or medical care).

-- An unlimited guardianship removes the legal authority of the older person and gives the guardian the power to make all the decisions about the older person’s life, including matters that affect property, residence, medical care, and personal relationships.
+- An unlimited guardianship gives the guardian the power to make all the decisions about the older person’s life,.